muratk5n/thirdwave/en/README.md

 Theather's revenue needs to come out of the gross not be a multiple of the budget.  *The Joker* had a budget of abt 70 mil..?
 Did the theathers say "oh we'll take pity on this tiny little movie, give you a pass, charge you less"?
-No. That's not how it works.
+That's not how it works.
 The more a movie makes, the more a theather makes - no matter the budget.

 ---